redux-observable/redux-observable/README.md

 ```

 With redux-observable, you can dispatch any function that returns an observable,
-a promise, an observable-like object or an iterable.
-The basic call looks like:
+a promise, an observable-like object or an iterable; we call this a "thunkservable".

+Your thunkservable emits a stream of actions.

+Here are several examples:

 ```js
 // using RxJS